vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 The graph Laplacian shows up in different mathematical problems on graphs.

 Now, polynomials of the following form can be built:
+#MEM
 $$
 p_{w}(L)=w_{0}I_{n}+w_{i}L+w_{2}L^2+\dots+w_{d}L^d=\sum_{i=0}^d w_{i}L^i
 $$
 $p_w(L)$ can be represented using a shorter annotation: $w=[w_0,\dots,w_d]$.

-These polynomials can be thought of as the equivalent of filters in CNNs, and the coefficients $w$ as the weights of the filters.
+<u>These polynomials can be thought of as the equivalent of filters in CNNs</u>, and the coefficients $w$ as the weights of the filters.
 ![[Pasted image 20250520192924.png|400]]
 Lets’s suppose nodes have one-dimensional features, so $x_v \in \mathbb R \text{ for } v \in V$.
 Alle the nodes’ features can be stacked to get a vector $x \in \mathbb R^n$.

 Now a **convolution** of $x$ can be defined:
+#MEM
 $$
 x'=p_{w}(L)x
 $$